-BLTDDAT

-- Blitter destination data register

-This register holds the data resulting from each word of blitter operation until it is sent to a RAM destination.
+BLTCONOL BLTDDAT 05A W A(E) Blitter control 0, lower 8 bits (minterms) Blitter destination data register This register holds the data resulting from each word of blitter operation until it is sent to a RAM destination.
 This is a dummy address and cannot be read by the micro.
 The transfer is automatic during blitter operation.

-BLTSIZE

-A Blitter start and size (window width, height)

-This register contains the width and height of the blitter operation (in line mode, width must = 2, height = line length).
+BLTSIZE 058 W A Blitter start and size (window width, height) This register contains the width and height of the blitter operation (in line mode, width must = 2, height = line length).
 Writing to this register will start the blitter, and should be done last, after all pointers and control registers have been initialized.

-BIT# 15,14,13,12,11,10,09,08,07,06,05,04,03,02,01,00

-h9 h8 h7 h6 h5 h4 h3 h2 h1 h0,w5 w4 w3 w2 w1 w0

-h=height=vertical lines (10 bits=1024 lines max) w=width =horizontal pixels (6 bits=64 words=1024 pixels max)

-LINE DRAW BLTSIZE controls the line length and starts LINE DRAW the line draw when written to.
-The h field CONTROLS the line length (10 bits gives LINE DRAW lines up to 1024 dots long).
+BIT# 15,14,13,12,11,10,09,08,07,06,05,04,03,02,01,00 h9 h8 h7 h6 h5 h4 h3 h2 h1 h0,w5 w4 w3 w2 w1 w0 h=height=vertical lines (10 bits=1024 lines max) w=width =horizontal pixels (6 bits=64 words=1024 pixels max) LINE DRAW BLTSIZE controls the line length and starts LINE DRAW the line draw when written to.
+The h field LINE DRAW controls the line length (10 bits gives LINE DRAW lines up to 1024 dots long).
 The w field LINE DRAW must be set to 02 for all line drawing.

-BLTXDAT

-074 W A Blitter source x data register

-This register holds source x (x=A,B,C) data for use by the blitter.
+BLTSIZV BLTSIZH 05C 05E W A(E) Blitter V size (for 15 bit vertical size) W A(E) Blitter H size and start (for 11 bit H size) BLTxDAT 074 W A Blitter source x data register This register holds source x (x=A,B,C) data for use by the blitter.
 It is normally loaded by the blitter DMA channel; however, it may also be preloaded by the microprocessor.

-LINE DR AW BLTADAI T is used as an index register LINE DR AW and mus st be preloaded with 8000.
-LINE DR AW BLTBDAI T is used for texture; it must LINE DR AW be prel loaded with FF if no texture LINE DR AW (solid line) is desired.
+ITNE DDAW DIWADAW is used as as is down which we

+LINE DRAW BLTADAT is used as an index register

+LINE DRAW and must be preloaded with 8000.

+LINE DRAW BLTBDAT is used for texture; it must

+LINE DRAW be preloaded with FF if no texture

+LINE DRAW (solid line) is desired.